 How Jane and her firm can find the right answer:

 As a remote employee you can be paid in the currency of the country your employer is in or in CAD.
 I have helped clients explore this topic from an income, foreign exchange, and logistics perspective.

 But what if you are moving to Vancouver and your U.S. employer wants to pay you $100k in CAD?
-Then you will be making $35k in CAD less compared to your previous income and you are now in another high cost-of-living city.
+Then you will be making $30k less in CAD compared to your previous income and you are now in another high cost-of-living city.
 This disparity is often a point of negotiation with employers and must be handled carefully.

 Foreign exchange: As noted in the point above, the relative value of currencies is important.
 What if these change?
 A couple of my clients asked if they should negotiate fixed or floating exchange rate income agreements.
 Great question and one I worked through with them based on their unique context and time frames.
 In the face of potential future shifts in the relative value of currencies you have risks either way.
-Something to think through.
+Your choice with this question is something to think through carefully.

-logistics: This topic relates to literally how you will be paid.
+Logistics: This topic relates to the mechanics of how you will be paid.
 To a bank account in the U.S. / foreign country?
 To a Canadian bank account in USD or CAD?
-And what if you are now a contractor or independent professional.
+And what if you are now a contractor or independent professional?
 Should you receive your funds from your client(s) in their country or have it sent to Canada?
 In the case of the U.S. and Canada it really doesn't matter much.
 Either works well.
 But many other countries have currency controls and sending and receiving funds is not as easy.
 If you are in this latter case you will need to understand how the logistics of being paid will work for you.

-In summary, though I get this question at times the solution is normally simply to invoice your clients in their currency and have them pay you in a simple way to a bank account you keep in their country, or to a service like Wise offers.
+In summary, the solution most people choose is to invoice clients in their local currency and have them pay you in a simple way to a bank account you keep in their country or to you via a service like Wise offers.